soxueren/atsd/installation/ubuntu-debian-offline.md

 ## Overview

-The installation process involves downloading dependencies to an intermediate machine with Internet access and copying them to the target machine with similar characteristics for offline installation.
+The installation process involves downloading dependencies (deb packages) to an intermediate machine with Internet access and copying them to the target machine for offline installation.

 ## Supported Versions